-The Bachelor of Science in Accounting is one of Caldwell University’s signature business programs, providing an excellent platform for students to find jobs in a variety of accounting and business areas.
-Students who graduate from the Accounting program are equipped to readily find employment and are well on their way to preparing for the CPA exam.
-Caldwell accounting students are recruited by accounting firms of all sizes, as well as by industry and government agencies.
+The Bachelor of Science in Accounting is one of Caldwell University’s signature business programs, providing an essential platform for students to find employment in a variety of accounting and business arenas.
+Students who graduate from the Caldwell Accounting program are equipped to readily find employment and are well on their way to preparing for the CPA exam.
+Caldwell Accounting students are recruited by accounting firms of all sizes, as well as by industry and government agencies.
 A five-year BS/MS Accounting option is available.

 Requirements for a B.S. in Accounting